Yin Yoga & Anatomy Teacher Training II

 • And much, much more

-3. 7-point analysis principle for assists - theory
+3. 7-point analysing principle for assists - theory

-In this section of the training schedule, we’ll improve our knowledge of the 7-point analysis principle.
+In this section of the training schedule, we’ll improve our knowledge of the 7-point analysing principle.

-4. Application of the 7-point analysis principle – tests and analysis of assists/adjustments
+4. Application of the 7-point analysing principle – tests and analysis of assists/adjustments

 To do this, we’ll learn tests from the Yin Yoga and Anatomy Teacher Training I programme then apply them to our fellow students.

 Working in small groups, we’ll devise logical, tailor-made assists for each individual student.
 This training is invaluable for our own practice, as well as for our classes and our one-on-one personal training sessions.

 We will recognise and understand why yoga props can be very useful for releasing tension from the muscles or altering the angle of the joint, thereby avoiding compression and avoiding injuries.